Kamran1819G/kamran1819g/README.md

 <!-- About Me -->
 <h1 align="center">Hi!
 I'm Kamran Khan <h1>
-<h4>I'm Kamran Khan first year student 👨‍🎓 pursuing Computer Science and Engineering specialized in the field of Artifical Technology and Machine Learning.
+<h4>I'm Kamran Khan first year student 👨‍🎓 pursuing Computer Science and Engineering specializing in the field of Artifical Intelligence and Machine Learning.
 Is there already going to ring a 🔔?
 I always say: "We build bridges so that a user can use systems, websites or apps in the most pleasant way possible".</h4>
 <h4>But be welcome!
 Take a look around and if you have any questions, feel free to ask them via email or socials!</h4>
 <!-- Social Media -->
 <p align="center" dir="auto">